d2l-ai/d2l-en/chapter_modern_recurrent-networks/seq2seq.md

 output.shape
 ```

 Since long short term memory (LSTM) is used, the `state` list will contain both the hidden state and the memory cell with same shape (number of hidden layers, batch size, number of hidden units).
-However, if gated recurrent unit (GRU) is used, the `state` list contains only one element - the hidden state in the final timestep with shape (number of hidden layers, batch size, number of hidden units).
+However, if gated recurrent unit (GRU) is used, the `state` list contains only one element---the hidden state in the final timestep with shape (number of hidden layers, batch size, number of hidden units).

 ```{.python .input}
 len(state), state[0].shape, state[1].shape